 Students in Wilmington Montessori School's Middle School program, along with sixth-graders in the Upper Elementary program, participate in an unforgettable capstone experience each year - the Montessori Model United Nations (MMUN).
 Rooted in Maria Montessori’s strong belief in peace education, the MMUN program brings students from around the world together to learn about the United Nations and its role as the world’s largest international peacekeeping and humanitarian organization.

 (Learn more about the MMUN program in the video below.)

-In typical years, the MMUN is held in New York City (with other sites around the world), where WMS students join 600 other Montessori students from around the world for a UN simulation experience to learn about cooperation and the art of compromise.
-In 2021, the conference was held on Zoom due to the COVID-19 pandemic; however, the preparation and learning experience remained the same.
+The MMUN conference is held in New York City (with other sites around the world), where WMS students join 600 other Montessori students from around the world for a UN simulation experience to learn about cooperation and the art of compromise.

 “It folds in a lot of skills - public speaking, group work, writing, research, reading - while working on real world things,” said Middle School lead teacher Mandy Balanetsky.

 During the summer, students spend time learning about the United Nations, its history and its role in today’s world.
 When they return to school in the fall, they share thing findings and select delegation countries.
 Students then begin to research global topics from the perspective of their countries.
 Past topics have included cybersecurity, reduction of military budgets, climate change, food security, fair trade policies, using technology to establish fair elections, preventing the distribution of counterfeit medical products and more.

 After completing their research, each student - or “delegate” - writes a paper proposing a solution for their topic issue.
 For example, if the topic is nuclear disarmament and the country’s stance is against nuclear proliferation, the proposal might address how countries can work together to reduce the number of nuclear weapons and encourage other countries not to pursue them.